awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-resourceversion.md

 The scope at which the resource is visible and usable in CloudFormation operations\.
 Valid values include:
 + `PRIVATE`: The resource is only visible and usable within the account in which it's registered\.
 CloudFormation marks any resources you register as `PRIVATE`\.
-+ `PUBLIC`: The resource is publically visible and usable within any Amazon account\.
++ `PUBLIC`: The resource is publicly visible and usable within any Amazon account\.

 ## Examples<a name="aws-resource-cloudformation-resourceversion--examples"></a>